 This is one dinner that was 'memorable'.
 It is a dish where every mouthful was just amazing.
 I hope someone gives this a go, as it truly was easy and it was a special midweek dinner for us.

 Now Donna Hay's recipe was for a 1 x 750g fish, and she baked it for 30-35 minutes, my fish was twice that size.
 As I have only made it with the larger fish, I will write the recipe as I made it, but will show Donna Hay's cooking times also, if your fish is smaller use Donna Hay's cooking time as your guide.
+For the whiting that are pictured, they are quite small so I baked them in the final 20 minutes of baking the snapper, just turn them in the garlic butter that is around the snapper before you put it in the oven to bake, they were absolutely delicious.
+The zucchini is there only because I had them in the fridge, they are not essential to the dish.

 2 x 750g whole fish, snapper or bream, scaled and gutted (get the fish shop to scale and gut it for you)